jim-smith/AI_Module/README.md

 # AI_Module
-Notebooks and resources  Jim's Artificial Intelligence 1 module
+Notebooks and resources  the Artificial Intelligence 1 module

+**Structure.md**: the mnodule structure week by week

-- **Lectures**. materials used ot creae lectures and videos
+- **Lectures**. materials used to create lectures and videos
-- **tutorials** all the materia ls you nee dfor the weekly tutorials
+- **tutorials** all the materials you need for the weekly tutorials
 - **slides-as-pdf's**  c pdf versions of the lecture slides
 created using the workflow
    - 'jupyter nbconvert --to slides your_talk.ipynb --post serve'